-The saloon was run by Carl Schmidt and later Herman Wolff for a time.
-Its days as a watering hole came to an end when prohibition was enacted.
-In the years since, the building located halfway between Omaha and Blair along the Lewis & Clark Scenic Byway on Highway 75 was the home to drugstore, butcher shop, store that sorted and sold apples, doctor’s office, art gallery, motorcycle shop, American Legion and a cabinet making shop among others.
+Run by Carl Schmidt and later Herman Wolff, the saloon’s days as a local watering hole came to an end once prohibition went into effect.
+After that, the brick building between Omaha and Blair and situated along the Lewis and Clark Scenic Byway on Highway 75 served various purposes.
+Among them were a drugstore, butcher shop, store that sorted and sold apples, doctor’s office, art gallery, motorcycle shop, American Legion post, and a cabinet making shop, and likely several others that I missed.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!